CyberGen49/cyberfiles-lite/README.md

 Default: `false`

 ### Boolean `make_thumbs`
-If `true`, thumbnails will be generated for image files to show in the index.
+If `true`, thumbnails to show in the index will be generated for image and video files. `ffmpeg` needs to be installed for video thumbnail generation.

 Default: `false`